justinethier/cyclone/README.md

    You can use [`rlwrap`](http://linux.die.net/man/1/rlwrap) to make the interpreter more friendly, EG: `rlwrap icyc`.

-3. If you need help learning the Scheme language try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

-   Also, check out the [features](docs/Features.md) page for a list of language features currently implemented.
+3. Read the documentation for detailed information on how to use Cyclone.

 Documentation
 -------------

-[Features](docs/Features.md) is a list of the language features implemented so far.
-For more information about the Scheme language implemented by Cyclone, see the [R<sup>7</sup>RS Scheme Specification](docs/r7rs.pdf).
+The [User Manual](docs/User-Manual.md) covers in detail how to use Cyclone, and provides information and API documentation on the Scheme language features implemented by Cyclone.

 The [Development Guide](docs/Development.md) contains instructions for hacking on Cyclone.

 [Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler.md) provides high-level details on how the compiler was written and how it works.

+Finally, if you need a place to start learning the Scheme language try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 References
 ----------